rchurch4/quotes/README.md

 **"Listen to the mustn'ts, child.
 Listen to the don'ts.
 Listen to the shouldn'ts, the impossibles, the won'ts.
 Listen to the never haves, then listen close to me...
 Anything can happen, child.
 Anything can be."** - Shel Silverstein

+**“Attitude is a little thing that makes a BIG difference.”** - Winston Churchill

-**"Success is not final, failure is not fatal: it is the courage to continue that counts."** - Winston Churchill
+**"Success is not final, failure is not fatal. it is the courage to continue that counts."** - Winston Churchill

 ### Funny